abinalyas/Whatsapp-bot-for-consumer/README.md

 If you encounter deployment errors related to `@rollup/rollup-linux-x64-gnu` or similar module not found errors, try these solutions:

+1. Make sure you have the [.npmrc](file:///Users/abinalias/Documents/Whatsapp-bot-for-consumer/.npmrc) file with `optional = false` in your project root
+2. Make sure rollup is pinned to version 4.14.0 in your devDependencies
-1. In your Vercel project settings, override the build command to use `npm run vercel-build`
+3. In your Vercel project settings, override the build command to use `npm run vercel-build`
-2. This special build command completely avoids Vite and rollup by only building the backend API server
-3. Add these environment variables in your Vercel project settings:
+4. Add these environment variables in your Vercel project settings:
    - `NODE_ENV=production`

-This approach builds only the backend server without the frontend, which completely avoids the rollup dependency issues.
-The backend API will still work correctly, but the frontend dashboard will not be available through this deployment.

-If you want to deploy the full application with the frontend:
-1. First deploy the backend API using this simplified approach
-2. Then deploy the frontend separately using a static site deployment from the `dist/public` directory after building it locally
+   - `NPM_FLAGS=--legacy-peer-deps`

 If you're still having issues:
 1. Try removing `package-lock.json` and `node_modules` and reinstalling dependencies
 2. Clear your Vercel build cache
 3. Make sure you're using Node.js 18.x or higher in your Vercel settings
+4. In Vercel dashboard → Project → Settings → General → Build & Development Settings → Clear cache and redeploy